ChronoAero/private/README.md

 # ⚠️ DO NOT ENTER ⚠️
 Unless you are authorized, of course :)

 This is the private section of my github page.
-I encrypt my datas despite the site is open to public, good luck!
+I encrypt my data despite the site source is open to public, good luck!